riogu/gcc1plus/README.md

 # gcc1plus

 Neovim plugin for GCC compiler development.
 Provides integrated debugging and testing workflows for the GCC testsuite.
+The plugin is also showcased in this [video demonstration](https://www.youtube.com/watch?v=m0yDte273IQ)

 ## Overview